 - Blended Online Courses

 Independent Studies, Private Instruction, and Performing Groups – these are all designed based on a student’s interests, passions, and needs and are customized for each student.
 They may include working with a Community Mentor with specialized knowledge, such as a business executive who has an undergraduate degree in philosophy, and would enjoy mentoring a student through an independent learning experience.
-Private instruction, for example dance or music lessons, and being a part of a performing group, can also become ELOs, and students can earn credit through demonstration of proficiency.
+Private instruction, for example dance or music lessons, and being a part of a performing group, can also become ELOs, and students can demonstrate proficiency.
 In this way, local businesses, such as dance studios, become partners in a student’s education.

 Job Shadows – short-term experiences (up to 20 hours) to introduce a student to a particular job by a one-on-one pairing of a student with an employee in a work environment.
 The student follows or “shadows” the worker for a specified time to better understand the requirements of a particular career.